 This has been hugely popular since we first added it to the list.
 The name means 'Queen of the Ices' and it is a fantastic crisphead lettuce - green tightly wrapped crisp iceberg heads, with incredibly frilly & toothed leaves around them.
 This one has been a real attention getter in the garden every summer.

 Actually about 200 years old, this strain has recently been reselected for home gardeners, and the seed we have is really vigorous.

-Here in the picture it is being modelled by our neighbour Mika, who was 13 at the time.
+Here in the picture it is being modelled by our neighbour Mika.

 It has had fantastic feedback from all over the country, everyone seems to want it in increasing numbers every year.
 It doesn't produce a massive amount of seed, so we've had to give slightly smaller packets - but 150 seed should give you a very good crop of lettuce, especially if you start them in trays or modules.
 Save your own seed for next year using the instructions supplied!